dgerabagi/aiascent-dev/flattened_repo.md

 *   **DCIA (Data Curator / Intelligence Analyst):** The peak archetype of the V2V pathway.
 A professional who combines the data-centric skills of a curator with the critical thinking and synthesis skills of an intelligence analyst.
 *   **Debugging (V2V Context):** The process of orchestrating the feedback loop between a human, an AI, and a computer system.
 The human's role is to execute the AI's code, capture any system-generated errors, and feed those errors back to the AI as context for the next corrective iteration.
 *   **Deliberate Practice:** A highly structured form of practice aimed at improving performance.
 It involves setting specific goals, maintaining intense focus, receiving immediate feedback, and constant refinement.
+*   **Development Cycle:** The core iterative loop of the V2V workflow.
+It consists of a sequence of phases: Curation & Documentation, Parallel Prompting & Triage, Critical Analysis & Selection, Test-and-Revert, and Finalization.
 *   **Diffing:** The process of comparing two versions of a file or text to see the exact differences (additions, deletions, modifications).
 A "diff viewer" is the tool used to visualize these changes, and it is a primary tool for the critical analysis of AI-generated code.

 ### **E**

+*   **Execution:** The act of carrying out a plan, order, or course of action.
+In the V2V workflow, this refers to the phase where a developer takes a selected AI response and applies it to their project to test its validity.
 *   **Experiential Blindness:** A state of not knowing what is possible or how to solve a problem due to a lack of relevant experience.
 The V2V pathway aims to cure this by providing a structured path to gaining experience in partnership with an AI.
 *   **External Brain:** A metaphor for the role of a well-curated project repository in the V2V workflow.
 The repository acts as a persistent, organized collection of knowledge that augments the developer's own memory and provides the AI with a comprehensive understanding of the project.